-While we hope this is the case, we know that the industry still suffers from the widespread use of unsafe ingredients, and there are some manufacturers who cut corners and inflate claims.
-Which leads us to a trend not noted in the studies cited above, but one that is worthy of mention, nonetheless …
+While we hope this is the case, we know that the industry still suffers from the widespread use of unsafe ingredients.
+There are still some manufacturers who cut corners and inflate claims, which leads us to a trend not noted in the studies cited above, but one that is worthy of mention, nonetheless…

 Lack of clinical trials on safety and effectiveness

 The study points to increased use “new organic and natural ingredients,” including “herbal ingredients” such as Garcinia Cambogia in dietary supplements for weight loss.
 While it is clear the authors believe this to be a positive development, we believe this is a case of market researchers not having a firm grasp of the science behind the products they are writing about.

 As we’ve noted in other posts, the use of “natural” and “herbal” ingredients such as Garcinia Cambogia in dietary weight loss supplements does not always mean a product is safe; rather herbal ingredients are often rife with health risks, dangers and negative side effects.

 More often than not, use of these types of ingredients in dietary supplements for weight loss is intended to capitalize on the “greenwashing” trend where companies know that consumers respond positively to words like “natural” and “organic” on packaging and in advertising.